BI Leadership Capability Assessment Framework

 Domain & Functional Expertise

-What organisations receive
+What organizations receive

 📊